yarax/passport-url/README.md

 # passport-url

-Url strategy for passport.
+Url strategy for Passport.js.
 Allow to authenticate user by some hash string giving by GET query.

 ## Install